omeka/classic-enduser/docs/GettingStarted/Accessibility_Statement.md

 The Omeka team is committed to making Omeka Classic an accessible option for sharing collections and exhibits online.
 We are working to make Omeka Classic’s core code accessible, and will continue to make accessibility for persons with disabilities a priority.
 Omeka strives to adhere to [W3C web design standards](http://www.w3.org/standards/){target=_blank} and to be compliant with [Section 508](http://www.section508.gov/){target=_blank} of the Rehabilitation Act.

+For more information, please review the following reports:

+- Omeka Classic version 3.2 [Accessibility Conformance Report, using VPAT 2.5 Revised (PDF)](../doc_files/OmekaClassicVPATDecember2025-admin.pdf){target=_blank}, December 2025.
+- Omeka Classic version 2.3.1 [Accessibility Conformance Report, using VPAT 1.3 (PDF)](../doc_files/VPAT_Omeka2015.pdf){target=_blank}, September 2015.

+We have separate VPATs for Omeka.net available within the [Omeka.net Accessibility Statement](http://info.omeka.net/signup/accessibility/){target=_blank}.

-The following statements apply to Omeka Classic versions 2.3 and higher.
+The following statements apply to Omeka Classic versions 2.3 and higher:

 Front End (Public view)
 ---------------------------------------------------------------